Every summer, local young people join local peace officers and other public safety personnel for a day of fun and fishing on the Minnesota River.

 Normally, staging is at the Scott County Fairgrounds where the youth meet their boat captains for the day and stock up on supplies.
 Most of the day is spent on the Minnesota River trying to catch one of the biggest fish in North America.
 Although the tournament is “catch and release”, all fish are measured and recorded.

 Door prizes are awarded and every participant goes home with extras.
 Many of the prizes are donated by local Scott County businesses.
 Donations also round out the fishing gear and snacks.

-The Catfish Derby is scheduled to take place on August 7, 2017.
-Registration opens June 26, 2017 at 8:00 a.m.
-Registration will remain open until all 50 spots are filled.
+The Catfish Derby is scheduled to takes place every year in August.
+Registration will open in June and will remain open until all 50 spots are filled.
 If your child has participated in the past and would like to participate again this year, they can register and will be placed on a wait list.
-THE 2017 CATFISH DERBY REGISTRATION IS NOW CLOSED.
-ALL 50 SPOTS ARE FULL.

 Please contact the Scott County Sheriff's Office if you have any questions regarding this event.
 (952) 496-8298 or email Deputy Tietz.